anasmeer786/BMI_Calculator-using-Flutter/README.md

 A new Flutter project.

-This project was done in Andorid Studio and Dart Environment and added to the git hub.
+This project was done in Andorid Studio and Dart and swift Environment and then added to the git hub.

 This app was co-devleoped by me in fall 2022, an effort to learn Flutter and app development in depth.